damdemir/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image7]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. I identified lane-line pixels and fit their positions with a polynomial and then I converted them from pixels to meters.

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image8]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. I followed the steps in the lecture and found the curvature and lateral distance to the lane center.

 I did this in lines 273 through 293 in my code in `P2.py`

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### 6. The example image result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+Here is the original image with the lane line findings via following each step in pipeline.

-![alt text][image6]
+![alt text][image9]

 ---